miker704/Strife/patches2.md

     - Removed all raw svg embedded code in active now section and replaced them with svg components (only loud speaker icon all other icons are foreign objects from user assets).
     - Removed all raw svg embedded code in dm nav bar and replaced them with svg components.
     - Removed all raw svg embedded code in friends home page and replaced them with svg components.
+    - Removed all raw svg embedded code in dm header nav bar and replaced them with svg components.

 ## Backend Changes